Jazpy/adnator/README.md

 `average_coverage` (optional): average coverage to simulate for FASTQ files, defaults to 5.

 `fragmentation_distribution` (optional): filepath to a file detailing a read length distribution.
 This file is made up of two columns without a header.
-The first column is the length of the read, and the second value is the probability of a read having the corresponding length.
+The first column is the length of the read, and the second column is the probability of a read having the corresponding length.
 Values in the second column should add up to 1.

 `fragment_length` (optional): constant read length to simulate if no `fragmentation_distribution` argument is provided,